High Net Worth Divorce Solicitors

 How Our Team of High Net Worth Divorce Solicitors Can Help

-As members of Resolution, we follow a strict Code of Practice in family law and aim to resolve disputes through alternative dispute resolution methods such as round-table negotiation and mediation.
-However, if a court order is required, we are unafraid to take on any challenge and will tenaciously advance your position, ensuring your best interests are protected.
+While we follow a strict Code of Practice in family law and aim to resolve disputes through alternative dispute resolution methods such as round-table negotiation and mediation, if a court order is required, we are unafraid to take on any challenge and will tenaciously advance your position, ensuring your best interests are protected.

 Contact us today to discuss your divorce proceedings.